ojsde/shariff/README.md

 ## System Requirements

-This plugin is compatible with OJS version 3.2.1.
+This plugin is compatible with OJS version 3.3.0.
+It should also be compatible with OMP 3.3 and OPS 3.3.

 ## Installation